angular/angular/aio/content/guide/upgrade-performance.md

 ## Using `downgradeModule()`

-Both AngularJS and Angular have their own concept of modules to help organize an app into cohesive blocks of functionality.
+Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of functionality.

 Their details are quite different in architecture and implementation.
 In AngularJS, you create a